venicegeo/beachfront-py/readme.md

     $ docker-compose build

-Which will build an image called 'bf-py'
+Which will build an image called 'bf-py'.
+Then the imgae can be run:

+    # this will run the image in interactive mode (open bash script)
+    $ docker-compose run bash

+    # this willl run the tests using the locally available image
+    $ docker-compose run test